Pecten maximus: Genomics

-A draft genome is presented by Kenny et al 2020.
+A draft genome is presented by Kenny et al. 2020.
 Their assembly is 918Mb, and they estimate a genome size of 1,150Mb, 1.7% heterozygosity, with 27.0% being repeats, in total coding 67,741 genes.
 Recent (as of 2021) improvements in read length helped Kenny to resolve questions of copy number variation in P. maximus which were previously indecipherable.

 Predators and diseases

-As well as Asterias rubens and Astropecten irregularis major predators on Pecten maximus are crabs such as Cancer pagurus, Carcinus maenas, Liocarcinus puber and Liocarcinus depurator will prey on the scallops as they grow.
+As well as the starfish species Asterias rubens and Astropecten irregularis, major predators of Pecten maximus are crabs such as Cancer pagurus, Carcinus maenas, Liocarcinus depurator and Necora puber, which will prey on the scallops as they grow.
 The anemone Anthopleura ballii was found preying on young specimens of P.maximus in south-western Ireland.

 The larvae of Pecten maximus are attacked by the bacterium Vibrio pectenicida, which was described in 1998 as a new species after incidents of mortality among cultured scallops in France in the early 1990s.
 Other strains of pathogenic bacteria were detected in Norway following mass mortality of larvae in culture.